Infernal-Insights/Hashmancer/hashmancer/darkling/README.md

 # Darkling Engine

-This directory contains a minimal CUDA-based cracking kernel used for low-bandwidth workers.
+This directory contains a minimal GPU cracking kernel used for low-bandwidth workers.
 It performs mask-based password generation and hashing entirely on the GPU with very little PCIe traffic.
+Implementations are provided for NVIDIA CUDA, AMD HIP and Intel OpenCL devices.

 The `darkling_engine.cu` file exposes a `launch_darkling` function that accepts a start and end counter.
 Up to sixteen custom charsets can be defined and mapped